davmz/PythonProjects/Project10_DesktopNotify/README.md

 ![image](https://user-images.githubusercontent.com/74930417/125172785-2b64f700-e181-11eb-88c2-97230e2f8f1a.png)

-clock.ico does not seem to work on the notification but it does seem to work on task manager and on your windows navigatio bar.
+clock.ico image does not seem to work on the notification but it does seem to work on task manager and on your windows navigation bar.